-The beautiful flowers which adorn the altar throughout the many seasons of the Church year, from Advent, to Easter, to Pentecost are a beautiful reminder of God's grace.
+The beautiful flowers which adorn the altar through the seasons of the Church year from Advent, to Easter, to Pentecost are a beautiful reminder of God's grace.

 Firstly, flowers serve as an expression of the beauty of creation and our love for God as well as a means of glorifying his name.

 Flowers in Church or indeed outside, are there to remind us of "Creation", creation of all things living, and that brings us to the "Resurrection" which in itself is actually re-creation, or made alive. if our Church is based on the belief of the Resurrection then flowers are a fitting symbol and should be used as often as possible as a reminder that we are all created beautiful in God's eyes.
 Therefore, we should make our Church an example of that beauty.

 We have flowers at funerals with the belief in the resurrection.
 We have flowers at weddings with the belief that unity is being created as Adam and Eve were made one.